Salomon OUTline Low GTX

 |Salomon X Ultra 3 GTX||$150||Hiking shoe||1 lb.
 10.8 oz.||Yes (Gore-Tex)||Synthetic|

-In terms of comparable hiking shoes, the new Merrell MQM Flex falls into almost exactly the same category as the Salomon OUTline: it has the upper of a running shoe but with the sole of a lightweight hiker.
-The Merrell is the identical price at $110 for the non-waterproof model, weighs almost the same (ours was 1 pound 7.7 ounces), and has a similar build.
-All in all, the Merrell is more comfortable and better suited for long days on the trail, but has surprisingly shallow lugs that show signs of wear too quickly.
-Instead of the Merrell, we would pick the Adidas Terrex Swift R2 GTX, which weighs the exact same as the OUTline GTX at 1 pound 8.6 ounces, provides better support and comfort, and costs only $5 more.
+Moving outside of Salomon, Merrell’s MQM Flex 2 falls into almost exactly the same category as the OUTline: it has the upper of a running shoe but with the sole of a lightweight hiker.
+The Merrell is the identical price at $110 for the non-waterproof model (the GTX version is $140), weighs almost the same, and has a similar build.
+All in all, the Merrell is more comfortable and better suited for long days on the trail, but we have some concerns about the very flexible lugs wearing and being torn off over rough surfaces like granite (time will tell here).
+Other than that potential issue, the Merrell strikes us as the superior all-around shoe.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!